angryParhan/Nodejs-application-/README.md

 # Nodejs-application
 Here we go!
 It took at least half of my entire patience, Node I love u!
-Shout out php.

 Maybe one day I'll update ui, but it's another story.
 This app is not about ui, this app is about my back-end expirience